 - 2 tablespoons tomato concentrate (diluted in 1/2 cup water)

 - 1 tablespoon dried oregano

 - parmigiano reggiano, grated

-- Boil some water in a cooking pot to cook the pasta.
+- Bring a pot of water to a boil to cook the pasta.
 When it boils, add the salt.
-Add the pasta and cook according to the cooking time suggested in the package lessening by a minute to make them al dente.
+Add the pasta and cook according to the cooking time suggested in the package.
+Lessen one minute from the time, to cook them with the sauce.

 - Meantime, over medium heat, sautè the garlic in a saucepan with extra virgin olive oil.
 When it turns golden, add the pancetta affumicata.
 Toast.

 - Add the chicken.
 Cook for about 10 minutes.

 - Add the canned tomatoes & tomato concentrate diluted in water.
 Cook for 30 minutes.

 - Season with salt, pepper & oregano.

 - Add the cooked pasta and mix with the sauce.
 Cook for a minute.